We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass review – key takeaways

 Based purely on functionality and features, Proton Pass is on the way to becoming one of the leading password managers.
-But while its security is uncompromised and there are some very innovative features, there are still some areas of improvement.
+But while its security is uncompromised and it offers some very innovative features, there are still some areas of improvement.
 Here’s a quick overview of the Proton Pass password manager:

 • Password safety.
 Proton Pass has numerous features to ensure password storage security.
 Most notably, the generated limited-time password sharing link, 2FA, email aliases, password health checker, and 24/7 account safety monitoring features.